Vision therapy

-Vision therapy (VT), or behavioral optometry, is an umbrella term for alternative medicine treatments using eye exercises, based around the pseudoscientific claim that vision problems are the true underlying cause of learning disabilities, particularly in children.
+Vision therapy (VT), or behavioral optometry, is an umbrella term for alternative medicine treatments using eye exercises, based around the pseudoscientific claim that vision problems are the true underlying cause of learning difficulties, particularly in children.
 Vision therapy has not been shown to be effective using scientific studies, except for helping with convergence insufficiency.
 Most claims—for example that the therapy can address neurological, educational, and spatial difficulties—lack supporting evidence.
 Neither the American Academy of Pediatrics nor the American Academy of Ophthalmology support the use of vision therapy.

 Definition and conceptual basis

-Vision therapy is based on the proposition that many learning disabilities in children are based on vision problems, and that these can be cured by performing eye exercises.
-Vision therapy lacks sound evidence, has been characterized as a pseudoscience and its practice as quackery.
+Behavioral vision therapy is based on the proposition that many learning disabilities in children are based on vision problems, and that these can be cured by performing eye exercises.
+Behavioral vision therapy lacks sound evidence, has been characterized as a pseudoscience and its practice as quackery.

 Vision therapy is a broad concept that encompasses a wide range of treatment types.
-These include those aimed at convergence insufficiency – where it is often termed "vergence therapy" or "orthoptic therapy" – and at a variety of neurological, educational and spatial difficulties.
+These include those aimed at convergence insufficiency – where it is often termed "vergence therapy", "orthoptics/vision therapy" or "orthoptic therapy" – and at a variety of neurological, educational and spatial difficulties.

 Efficacy

-There is no good evidence that it is of any benefit in treating learning disabilities, reading, dyslexia, or ADHD, although there is some evidence that vision therapy may help treat convergence insufficiency in healthy people.
+There is no good evidence that behavioral vision therapy is of any benefit in treating learning disabilities, reading, dyslexia, or ADHD.
+However, there is evidence that orthoptic vision therapy may help treat convergence disorder in healthy people.
 As of 2020 the consensus among ophthalmologists, orthoptists and pediatricians is that non-strabismic visual therapy lacks documented evidence of effectiveness.

-A review in 2000 concluded that there were insufficient controlled studies of the approach.
-A 2008 review of the literature also noted that there were insufficient controlled studies, and concluded that the approaches "are not evidence-based, and thus cannot be advocated."
+A review in 2000 concluded that there were insufficient controlled studies of the approach of behavioral vision therapy.
+A 2008 review of the literature also noted that there were insufficient controlled studies of behavioral vision therapy, and concluded that the approaches "are not evidence-based, and thus cannot be advocated."

+There is no good evidence supporting the use of behavioral vision therapy in the rehabilitation of patients with mild traumatic brain injury, although orthoptic vision therapy may be useful for the treatment of post-traumatic convergence insufficiency and accommodative insufficiency.

 Treatment types

 There exist a few different broad classifications of vision treatment philosophies, which have been traditionally divided between optometrists, ophthalmologists, and practitioners of alternative medicine.

 Orthoptic vision therapy, also known as orthoptics, is a field pertaining to the evaluation and treatment of patients with disorders of the visual system with an emphasis on binocular vision and eye movements.
 Commonly practiced by orthoptists, optometrists, behavioral optometrists, pediatric ophthalmologists, and general ophthalmologists, traditional orthoptics addresses problems of eye strain, visually induced headaches, strabismus, diplopia and visual-related skills required for reading.

-Behavioral vision therapy, or visual integration vision therapy (also known as behavioral optometry).
+Behavioral vision therapy, or visual integration vision therapy (also known as behavioral optometry), is a pseudoscientific field pertaining to the treatment of patients with various psychological disorders, such as dyslexia, developmental coordination disorder, attention deficit hyperactivity disorder, among other learning disorders via orthoptic techniques.
+There is currently insufficient evidence to support behavioral vision therapy as a treatment for these conditions, and it is typically regarded as pseudoscientific.

-There have been a number of alternative vision therapy approaches which have not been studied in traditional or evidence-based medicine.
-They are commonly provided by unlicensed professionals, although a minority of optometrists also provide them.
-These methods are commonly under scrutiny by ophthalmological and optometric journals for lack of proven effectiveness.